rbind/b-rodrigues.github.com/pages/gumbel.md

 Pandas, Matplotlib, Statsmodels, Sympy...
 - R and Rstudio
 - Octave with QtOctave
+- Different compilers (for C, C++, Fortran) and development libraries
+- Vim and Emacs
 - Gretl
 - Libreoffice
 - Complete Latex environment: a lot of useful packages are pre-installed, as